biologist79/ESPuino/README.md

 * 30.03.2021: Added support for stereo/mono via `PLAY_MONO_SPEAKER`.
 If active, mono is used while headphones remain stereo (if `HEADPHONE_ADJUST_ENABLE` is active).
 ## Known bugs
 * Some webstreams don't run.
 Guess it's a combination of saturated connection-pool and lack of heap-memory.
 Works probably better if ESP32-WROVER (e.g. Lolin D32 pro) is used, as this chip has PSRAM.
 Advice: Don't enable modules (e.g. MQTT) if you don't need them as this could save memory (and trouble).
-* English translation/version for webgui is currently pretty outdated.
-This will be fixed soon when i18n-support will be integrated.
 ## ESPuino - what's that?
 The basic idea of ESPuino is to provide a way, to use the Arduino-platform for a music-control-concept that supports locally stored music-files without DRM-restrictions.
 This basically means that RFID-tags are used to direct a music-player.
 Even for kids this concept is simple: place an RFID-object (card, character) on top of a box and the music starts to play.
 Place another RFID-object on it and anything else is played.
 Simple as that.